 Healthy Cobb Salad

-- 1 small container of arugula or your favourite greens
+- 1 small container of arugula or your favorite greens

 - 1 lb cooked chicken breast cubed